crystal-yangxiang/NumbersFun/README.md

 ### Continued development

-Whole numbers 1-9 and tens numbers 10 - 90 can be converted into string output parameters.
+- Whole numbers 1-9 and tens numbers 10 - 90 can be converted into string output parameters.
-Need to countinue developing functionlity as required.
+- Need to countinue developing functionlity as required.
+- Built and run Unit Testing for testing purpose.